-Doesn’t everyone loves a free bit of SWAG at trade shows or events?
+Doesn’t everyone love a free bit of SWAG at trade shows or events?
 You’ve probably heard the term SWAG but do you know what it stands for?
 It’s short for “Stuff We All Get”.
 SWAG has a lot of other meanings as well, but for this blog post, think of those free gifts, giveaways and premiums you’re offered at an event or a trade show.

 For trade show exhibitors, SWAG is a double-edged sword.
 At trade events they can be an effective give away to bring traffic into your booth, and leave behind a product of value with the visitor; a way to remember your company or offering.
 And that’s the point.